Raku/problem-solving/solutions/language/PATH-TO-RAKU.md

 Many sites, such as Reddit and StackOverflow, use implicit / explicit `perl6` tags.
 These will need to be changed or have a `raku` tag added, possibly with cooperation of the administrators.
+It should be prevented that "Perl 6" all of a sudden becomes hard to find on these sites.

 Sites such as PerlMonks appear to be really `Perl` (aka `Perl 5`) focused, and could possible make that clear in their description, or change their